Vyral/base-template/_posts/2022-06-21-how-to-navigate-a-shifting-market-part-4.md

 7:11 — Wrapping up today’s topic

-If you have questions about shift tactic four or anything else, please call or email me.
+If you have questions about Shift tactic four or anything else, please call or email me.
 I look forward to hearing from you\!